 “I see the importance of art as being permanent.
 Historical innovations happened at the intersection between arts and humanities.
 If we look back at our own region during the golden age, there was an incredible fusion of talents and cultures and faiths from all parts of the world coming together in a melting pot to create these amazing innovations.”

 “The engineer and the scientist are the celebrities of the day.
 And the artist has become the ornamental kind of commodity.
 So, we need to move from the ornamental to the fundamental.
 In order to spark innovation in the region, we need to not only build buildings but also create and celebrate the arts that will fill these buildings.”

 But Jafar is not using music and film to indulge himself—he sees it as a viable vehicle for social good.
 One of his recent projects was to co-produce a charity single in partnership with singer Quincy Jones, proceeds from which went to initiatives such as the World Food Program, Abu Dhabi Music and Arts Foundation and Save the Children’s innovative HEART initiative.
-In 2014, Jafar also teamed up with Hollywood actor Kevin Spacey to launch the Middle East Theatre Academy (META), in partnership with the Kevin Spacey Foundation to nurture the growth of creative arts and development among the youth from across the region.
+In 2014, Jafar also launched the Middle East Theatre Academy (META), to nurture the growth of creative arts and development among the youth from across the region.

 This partnership resulted in the production of Dhow Under the Sun, a play which was inspired by the lives of displaced youth and created by 34 young men and women from 12 different countries from across the Middle East.